Diegoms7/CodewarsKata/README.md

 # CodewarsKata

-All the codes solved from Codewards will be uploaded here!
+All the codes solved from Codewars will be uploaded here!